Margery Fish: Gardening

 As the garden website put it, "Margery Fish developed a style of gardening which was in tune with the times: the Second World War had made labour scarce and expensive and it was no longer a reality to have paid teams of gardeners.
 Gardens had to change.
 While the cottage garden style was already apparent at Hidcote and Sissinghurst, these were gardens that still required paid gardeners.
 What Mrs Fish created at East Lambrook Manor, was a grand cottage garden on a domestic scale."
 The garden was awarded Grade I status by English Heritage in 1992.

-For many years Fish indeed used very little gardening help.
-She squeezed her writing around working 18-hour days on developing and maintaining the garden, even doing dry stone walling and path-laying herself.
-Her silver garden caught the heat of the day, and her damp, shady garden used a stream that ran behind an old malthouse.
-The silver-leafed wormwood Artemisia absinthium 'Lambrook Silver' is still a popular variety.
+For many years, Fish used minimal gardening assistance.
+She divided her time between writing and maintaining the garden, including tasks such as dry stone walling and path construction.
+The garden included different sections, including a dry, sun-exposed area and a shaded, damp area that utilized a stream running behind an old malthouse.
+The plant Artemisia absinthium ("Lambrook Silver") is cultivated in the garden.

 Other varieties named after her garden include the spurge Euphorbia characias ssp. wulfenii 'Lambrook Gold', the cotton lavender Santolina chamaecyparissus 'Lambrook Silver', and the primrose Primula 'Lambrook Mauve'.
 She hunted out several rare old double forms and single and named coloured forms of primrose.
 There are varieties of Pulmonaria, Penstemon, Bergenia, Dicentra, Hebe, Euphorbia characias and Hemerocallis named after her.
 She is credited with aptly naming the variety Astrantia major subsp involucrata 'Shaggy' on discovering it in her garden.

 Margery Fish became an avid galanthophile or snowdrop enthusiast.
 Her book A Flower for Every Day includes an account of the giant snowdrop variety "S. Arnott", first exhibited at a Royal Horticultural Society exhibition in 1951 and acquired by her from a specialist company.
 There were said in 2008 still to be 60 different named varieties of Galanthus nivalis growing at East Lambrook.
 Several snowdrop varieties discovered in the "ditch garden" at Lambrook since Margery Fish's death have been named and described.